Requirements for the Urban Studies Major

 Junior Seminar

-URBS UN3545 — You must complete at least two of your ‘A’ courses before taking the Junior Seminar.
+URBS UN3545 — We recommend that you complete at least two of your three ‘A’ courses before taking the Junior Seminar, but this is not a hard requirement.

 F (full-year course equal to 2 courses)